-- Create a dummy database, with the same name, the same number of data and log files, with the same file names and same file IDs (make sure you have instant file initialization enabled so the file creations don’t take ages – see this blog post).
-This can be tricky to do if you’ve added removed files, but you need to make sure the file IDs are exactly the same.
+- Create a dummy database, with the same name, the same number of data and log files, with the exact same file names (extremely important!) and same file IDs (make sure you have instant file initialization enabled so the file creations don’t take ages – see this blog post).
+This can be tricky to do if you had added or removed files to the database before it was corrupted, but you need to make sure the file IDs are exactly the same.

 - Set the dummy database offline (ALTER DATABASE SET RealDatabaseName OFFLINE) or shut the server down

 - Delete all the data and log files from the dummy database

 - Drop in as many of the data and log files from the damaged database as possible

 - Set the dummy database online (ALTER DATABASE SET RealDatabaseName ONLINE) or start the server if you shut it down for step 2

 At this point SQL Server will be fooled into thinking the database is attached (as it thinks it’s just restarting the dummy one you created) and you’ll be able to take further measures to recover the database.